 For your ceremony, I supply a PA system so that everyone can hear the ceremony, as well as for playing the music that you have chosen.

 On your big day you are presented with a marriage certificate that will be signed by both parties to the marriage and two witnesses over the age of 18.
+You may hear this referred to as a commemorative certificate.
+Every celebrant or clergy provides you with this on the day.
 Whilst this is a legal document, you will still need to apply for the marriage certificate as issued by the Births, Deaths and Marriages Office within your state.
 I often apply for this on behalf of my couples.
 It is a much easier option as I apply to NSW Births, Deaths and Marriages when I register your marriage online.
 You can apply for it, but have to supply identification.
 Should you choose to do this yourself, an application form can be downloaded by clicking on this link.

 I am passionate about good service and making your day memorable.
 Why not get in contact today so we can catch up for a coffee and a chat to discuss one of the most important days in your life!